josep2/apache-drill/Readme.md

 ```
 The only **compulsory** variable is **ZOOKEEPER** which must be set to the *hostname:port*

-The default entrypoint is /opt/drill/apache-drill-1.4.0/bin/runbit
+The default entrypoint is /opt/drill/apache-drill-1.10.0/bin/drillbit.sh run

+This repository is forked from bigstepinncs project.